rwtaggart/rwtaggart.github.io/_posts/2026-02-07-trusting-ai.md

 The Python development community maintains the foundation of modern artificial intelligence (AI) applications.
 The popularity of AI assistants is accelerating, and public perception and excitement of their potential seems boundless.

+### Interpreters
+Python is an interpreted programming language.
+It requires a special program, the Python interpreter, to run.
+This is a prominent feature of the language, because it provides a dynamic runtime execution environment.
+This allows programmers to modify the program as it runs, and lazy-load modules as needed.

+CPython is the C-based implementation of the Python language, and it is the default and most widely used implementation.
+This Python interpreter is a C program.
+Therefore, it is compatible with other C libraries that can be packaged and installed in a Python runtime environment.
+This provides an excellent balance between enabling developers to create fast optimized compiled C libraries and use them with flexible dynamic Python modules.

 ### Packaging modules
 The Python development community creates and maintains a broad set of open-source packages published on the Python Package Index (PyPI).
 This ecosystem has fueled rapid development and adoption of the language as the defacto standard for data science.